Zelyonka attack: Victims and influence

 The use of the dye was associated with pro-Kremlin activists, although it was never directly tied to the Russian government.
-The victims of zelyonka attacks were almost always Russian opposition voices, such as Sergey Mitrokhin, Mikhail Kasyanov, Lyudmila Ulitskaya, Pussy Riot activists Maria Alyokhina and Nadezhda Tolokonnikova, and Alexei Navalny, and Ukrainian politicians, journalists and activists, including Petro Poroshenko, Arsen Avakov, Arseniy Yatsenyuk, Oleksandr Turchynov, Oleh Lyashko, and Ruslan Kotsaba.
+The victims of zelyonka attacks were almost always Russian opposition voices, such as Sergey Mitrokhin, Mikhail Kasyanov, Lyudmila Ulitskaya, Pussy Riot activists Maria Alyokhina and Nadezhda Tolokonnikova, and Alexei Navalny, and Ukrainian politicians, journalists and activists, including Petro Poroshenko, Arsen Avakov, Arseniy Yatsenyuk, Oleksandr Turchynov, Oleh Liashko, and Ruslan Kotsaba.

+In 2023, journalist Elena Milashina was attacked in the Russian region of Chechnya.
+The attackers shaved her head and covered her in zelyonka.

 As a result of numerous attacks, part of the Russian opposition leaders began to use zelyonka and green color as a "badge of honor".
 After Navalny was attacked in Barnaul, dozens of his supporters posted online photos of themselves "in green" (#GreenNavalny), and blogger Nikolai Danilov, who came to Red Square with a face covered with green colour, was detained by the police.
 When Kasyanov was attacked on the memorial march for Boris Nemtsov, the demonstrants began to cry out: "You won't pour zelyonka over us!"

 On 4 May 2017, Alexei Navalny stated that the incidents involving zelyonka ended up helping his fundraising.
 On the same day, Russian poet Dmitry Bykov published a poem "Vivat, Green Russia!", in which green color was named as the color of "Russian revolution".

-The numerous attacks on Russian anti-government political and media personalities, accompanied by photographs of people who were attacked with the dye, forced the Russian media to explain to their foreign readers, most of whom are not familiar with the brilliant green dye, just what zelyonka is and what has been happening.